 Possible reserves.
-Additional reserves that are less certain to be recognized than probable reserves.
+Additional reserves that are less certain to be recovered than probable reserves.

 Probable reserves.
-Additional reserves that are less certain to be recognized than proved reserves but which, in sum with proved reserves, are as likely as not to be recovered.
+Additional reserves that are less certain to be recovered than proved reserves but which, together with proved reserves, are as likely as not to be recovered.